sergiotabanelli/proxysql/README.md

 ## Write consistency
 New MySQL functionalities like [multi source replication](https://dev.mysql.com/doc/refman/8.0/en/replication-multi-source.html) or [group replication](https://dev.mysql.com/doc/refman/8.0/en/group-replication.html) allow multi-master clusters and need application strategies to avoid write conflicts and enforce write consistency for distinct write context partitions.
 A write context partition is a set of application writes that, if run on distinct masters, can potentially conflict each others but that do not conflict with write sets from all other defined partitions.

 It is widely known that adding masters to MySQL clusters does not scale out and does not increase write performance, that is because all masters replicate the same amount of data, so write load will be repeated on every master.
 However, given that other masters do not have to do the same amount of processing that the original master had to do when it originally executed the transaction, they apply the changes faster, transactions are replicated in a format that is used to apply row transformations only, without having to re-execute transactions again.
 There are also much more to take into account for clusters configurations, in practice distinct write queries sent to distinct masters will almost always have better total throughput then the same group of queries sent to a single master (as an example see [an overview of the Group Replication performance](https://mysqlhighavailability.com/an-overview-of-the-group-replication-performance/) multi-master peak with flow-control disabled).
 So the major obstacles to achieve a certain degree of writes scale-out are write conflicts and replication lag.
-The idea behind `mymysqlnd_ms` write consistency implementation is to move replication lag and write conflicts management to the ProxySQL balancer, that can be considered a far more easier scale-out resource.
+The idea behind the `C19 patch` and [mymysqlnd_ms](https://github.com/sergiotabanelli/mysqlnd_ms/) fork write consistency implementation is to move replication lag and write conflicts management to the ProxySQL balancer, that can be considered a far more easier scale-out resource.
 To summarize the C19 patch write consistency implementation tries to put loads on easier scalable front ends with the objective to enhance response time on much harder scalable back ends.

-For write consistency, scenarios strictly depend from your application requirements and can range from write context partitioning on MySQL user, the most common, to context partitioning on a user session basis as for the above explained read consistency.
+For write consistency, write context partition scenarios strictly depend from your application requirements and can range from write context partitioning on MySQL user, the most common, to context partitioning on a user session basis as for the above explained read consistency.

 >BEWARE: distinct write sets partitions must not intersect each others. eg if a write set include all writes to table A, no other write set partition should include writes to table A.